sequenceiq/blog-test/source/_posts/2015-01-28-cloudbreak-last-beta.markdown

 ###Hostgroup based autoscaling

 Cloudbreak now integrates with [Periscope](http://sequenceiq.com/periscope) - and allows you to set up alarms and autoscaling SLA policies based on YARN metrics.
-Having done the heterogenous cluster integration, now it's time to apply `autoscaleing` for those nodes based on Ambari Blueprints.
+Having done the heterogenous cluster integration, now it's time to apply `autoscaling` for those nodes based on Ambari Blueprints.

 ###Recipes